top of page

 A

 Because the studio is housed in a former gambling den in the way back of Center of Gravity Yoga Studio.
-Owner Jessie Knadler is also an author and former magazine editor so words, verbal communication and the ability to "speak easy" when cuing is important to her.
+Owner Jessie Knadler is also an author and former magazine editor so words, verbal communication and the ability to "speak easy" when cuing is important.

 Q